We design learning experiences which build on the child’s skills and knowledge, challenge them to do their best and are likely to result in success.

 We believe that it is essential for children to develop an understanding of a variety of cultures.
 We aim to help children grow into adults who respect and care for all people.

 All children in KS2 are taught French.

-At St Martin's we have over 30 laptops and 30 ipads that all the children can use in class for various aspects of their learning.
+At St Martin's we use a variety of laptops an ipads to support the children's learning which they use in class for various aspects of their learning.